jmulet/moodle-tiny_codepro/libs/codemirror/README.md

 npm run build
 ```

-If everything runs smoothly, the file libs/codemirror/dist/cm6pro.min.js will be generated.
-This very same file will be lazy loaded by the codePro plugin.
+If everything runs smoothly, the file amd/src/cm6pro-lazy.js will be generated.
+Then, you must compile it using the command `npx grunt amd`.
+The resulting minified version of this file will be lazy loaded on demand when the code editor is opened.